CSpanias/cspanias.github.io/_posts/2024-01-16-HTB - Monitored.md

 ![](login_xhi4m.png)

-There is some detail documentation on how to create and execute a command: [Managing plugins in Nagios XI](https://assets.nagios.com/downloads/nagiosxi/docs/Managing-Plugins-in-Nagios-XI.pdf).
-According to the documentation the process is as follows:
+Now that we have elevated privileges, we can search if we can leverage any kind of [SSTI vulnerability](https://portswigger.net/web-security/server-side-template-injection).
+After reading a lot of documentation, we managed to find a detailed kind of how Nagios XI plugins work: [Managing plugins in Nagios XI](https://assets.nagios.com/downloads/nagiosxi/docs/Managing-Plugins-in-Nagios-XI.pdf).
+According to the documentation, we can execute commands by using plugins.
 The process is as follows:

-1. Upload the shell as a plugin.
+1. Upload the a reveshe shell script as a plugin.
 2. Create a command which will execute the plugin.
 3. Create a service to run the command.